-The Renewal Corporation will assess visibly obvious sediment deposits on lands along the Klamath River from below Iron Gate Dam to the mouth of the Klamath Estuary that may have been deposited during reservoir drawdown activities.
-The Renewal Corporation will only assess sediment deposits on parcels with a current or potential residential or agricultural land use, for which the property owner has notified the Renewal Corporation of a potential sediment deposit that may be associated with reservoir drawdown activities.
+During drawdown and up to five years following drawdown, if an impact is reported, the Renewal Corporation will investigate and implement measures to assess visibly obvious sediment deposits on lands along the Klamath River from below Iron Gate Dam to the mouth of the Klamath Estuary that may have been deposited during reservoir drawdown activities.
+The Renewal Corporation will only assess sediment deposits on parcels with a current or potential residential or agricultural land use, for which the property owner or Tribe has notified the

+Renewal Corporation of a potential sediment deposit that may be associated with reservoir drawdown activities.

-The Renewal Corporation will assess sediment deposits within 60 days of property owner notification to determine if the deposits are consistent with physical sediment properties associated with reservoir sediments.
-Such assessment will occur via appropriate agreement with the property owner.
+The Renewal Corporation will assess sediment deposits within 60 days of property owner or Tribal notification to determine if the deposits are consistent with physical sediment properties associated with reservoir sediments.
+Such assessment will confirm whether the Proposed Action is the source of the sediment deposit and will occur via appropriate agreement with the property owner or Tribe.
 The Renewal Corporation will test sediment deposits consistent with the physical sediment properties of Project reservoirs for arsenic or remediate the deposits without testing.
 If testing is performed, the Renewal Corporation will test soil samples in the vicinity of the deposited sediments (e.g., from the adjacent riverbank and/or floodplain) for arsenic to determine the local background arsenic concentrations.
-Soil samples will be analyzed at a laboratory accredited by the State of California and US Environmental Protection Agency.
+Soil samples will be analyzed at a laboratory accredited by the State of California and U.S. Environmental Protection Agency.
 If the measured arsenic concentrations in the deposited sediments are less than or equal to measured local background soil concentrations for arsenic, the Renewal Corporation will not take any additional actions.
-If the concentrations of arsenic in the deposited sediments on the river banks and floodplain of the Klamath River exceed local background levels and exceeds the residential soil screening level of 0.11 mg/kg established by the California Department of Toxic Substances Control (DTSC 2019), the Renewal Corporation will remediate the deposited sediments to local background levels through removal of the deposited sediments or soil capping, if sediment removal is infeasible or poses a greater risk than soil capping.
+If the concentrations of arsenic in the deposited sediments on the river banks and floodplain of the Klamath River exceed local background levels and exceed the residential soil screening level of 0.11 milligrams/kilogram established by the California Department of Toxic Substances Control (DTSC 2019), the Renewal Corporation will remediate the deposited sediments to local background levels through removal of the deposited sediments or soil capping (if sediment removal is infeasible or poses a greater risk than soil capping).

-2.1 Sediment Deposits that Require No Further Action
+2.2.1 Sediment Deposits that Require No Further Action

-If a reported sediment deposit does not require remediation based on the conditions described in Section 2.0, the Renewal Corporation will notify the property owner and submit a report to the Federal Energy Regulatory Commission (Commission) and the California State Water Resources Control Board (SWRCB).
+If a reported sediment deposit does not require remediation based on the conditions described in Section 2.0, the Renewal Corporation will notify the property owner or Tribe and submit a report to the Federal Energy Regulatory Commission (Commission) and the California State Water Resources Control Board (SWRCB) within 30 days.
 At a minimum, the report will include the location of the reported deposit, a summary of actions taken, and support for the determination that no further action is needed.
 If sampling was performed, the report shall also include, at a minimum: